SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/select_lists.en.md

   {{< /tab >}}
 {{< /tabpane >}}

-Você pode então criar um objeto Select usando um WebElement que faz referência a um elemento `<select>`.
+You are then able to create a Select object using a WebElement that references a `<select>` element.

 {{< tabpane langEqualsHeader=true >}}
   {{< tab header="Java" >}}